joel-tuberosa/ELIE/README.rst

 * Option `-d` will activate date string parsing and add two output fields with the identified verbatim and the interpreted colleting event date.
 * Option `-c` collectors.json will search names of collectors or collecting entities from the database collectors.json in the transcripts and add two output fields with the identified verbatim and the interpreted collector names.
 * Option `-g` will try to guess the collecting event location from the remaining text by searching the terms in the GeoNames database via the online API.
 Beware that the current default setting uses a free account (login: joel.tuberosa) which is limited to 1000 requests per days.
+If transcripts within the groups are mostly identical, you can use the option `-v pick`, which will select a representative transcript amongst each group, on which parsing will be performed.

 Parsing is optional here, it is only meant to help later collecting event determination.